Lucian Truscott: Corps commander

 Following Anzio, Truscott continued to command VI Corps through the fighting up the Italian boot, helping in the final Battle of Monte Cassino and the subsequent capture of Rome, just two days before the Normandy landings.
 However, his command was then withdrawn from the line to prepare for Operation Dragoon, the amphibious assault on southern France.

+General Alphonse Juin with American generals Geoffrey Keyes, Mark W. Clark, Alfred M. Gruenther, and Lucian Truscott, at Rome City Hall on June 5, 1944.

 On 15 August 1944, VI Corps landed in southern France and initially faced relatively little opposition.
 The rapid retreat of the German Nineteenth Army resulted in swift gains for the Allied forces.
 The invasion plan was initially for US forces to conduct the initial landing, and Free French forces to conduct the breakout.
 This was changed to exploit the withdrawal of the German 19th Army, and US VI Corps began a pursuit.
 This resulted in cutting off the escape of the enemy, and their total destruction or capture.
 The Dragoon force met up with southern thrusts from Operation Overlord in mid-September, near Dijon.